Doctor Poison: Post-Crisis

 The grandchild of the original Doctor Poison, this second incarnation appears in league with the demi-goddess Devastation.
 Doctor Poison's sex remains ambiguous, the only clues being long fingernails and a lipsticked grimace.
 She also joined the second Villainy Inc. and once again battled Wonder Woman.
-This incarnation of Doctor Poison confirmed that her grandmother did battle Queen Hippolyta as Wonder Woman during World War II.
-She also explains that her grandmother met her own demise by the creation of the drug called "Reverso".
-The original Doctor Poison accidentally reversed her own growth patterns and had forgotten the antidote by becoming too young too fast, eventually reverting to a fetus and then nothing.
+This incarnation of Doctor Poison confirmed that her grandmother battled Hippolyta as Wonder Woman during World War II before being killed by the "Reverso" drug.

 Doctor Poison is one of the villains sent to retrieve the Get Out of Hell free card from the Secret Six.

-Doctor Poison was later asked to be a part of the Secret Society of Super Villains, which she accepted.
-Joining the other scientists on the team, she was assigned to collect soil samples from Logor Jasenovac, Croatia.
-She added her samples with that of other areas on Earth where genocide took place and helped create the new Wonder Woman villain Genocide.
-Following the Final Crisis, she was with Cheetah's Secret Society of Super Villains.
+Doctor Poison is later recruited into the Secret Society of Super Villains and helps gather soil to create Genocide.

 The New 52

-In September 2011, DC Comics rebooted the continuity of its fictional universe and relaunched all 52 of its monthly books in an endeavor called The New 52.
-Here, Doctor Maru is re-introduced as the Caucasian daughter of a Russian pair of scientists renowned for their knowledge of poisons.
+In The New 52 continuity reboot, Maru is re-introduced as the Caucasian daughter of a Russian pair of scientists renowned for their knowledge of poisons.
 American spies had approached her parents as they thought the doctors' expertise could lead to the United States' domination in biological weaponry.
 When they refused, the Russian government discovered their practices.
 Her parents were branded terrorists by Russia, and imprisoned near Siberia where they died during interrogations.
 Doctor Poison blamed the United States for her parents' deaths and planned to take revenge through chemical attacks.

 DC Rebirth

 After the events of DC Rebirth, Doctor Poison's history had been altered.
-In the current continuity, she is Colonel Marina Maru, a Japanese soldier working for the organization called Poison which had been founded by her family.
-During Wonder Woman's first few months in the United States, the Amazon discovered a group of men infected with the Maru Virus, a poison that drives its victims to rage-induced murder.
-Ten years later, after Wonder Woman had discovered she had been living a lie for several years, Veronica Cale sent Doctor Poison to attack the Amazon.
+In the current continuity, she is Colonel Marina Maru, a Japanese soldier working for her family's Poison organization.
+During Wonder Woman's first few months in the United States, she discovers a group of men infected with the Maru Virus, a poison that drives its victims to rage-induced murder.
+Ten years later, after Wonder Woman discovers that she has been living a lie for several years, Veronica Cale sends Poison to attack her.

-In the Watchmen sequel Doomsday Clock, Doctor Poison is among the villains who attend an underground meeting held by Riddler that talks about the Superman Theory.
-Doctor Poison talks about a rumor that the Amazons forcefully took Wonder Woman back to Themyscira.
+In Doomsday Clock, Doctor Poison is among the villains who meet with the Riddler to discuss the Superman Theory.